bilgino/angularforddd/README.md

 }
 ```

 Necessary data transformations may reside in the same view model class.
-A better choice is to create a dedicated component such as a mapper, translator,
+A better choice would be to create a dedicated component such as a mapper, translator,
 factory or abstract super class which performs all UI-related transformations.
 In this way, we can decouple the transformation responsibilities to promote
-code re-usability by subclassing.
+code reusability by subclassing.

 ```
 abstract class ViewModel {